CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 * A project often depends on third-party libraries.
 For example, Taskle depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
 	* For example, Gradle can download the dependencies automatically, which is better than these alternatives.
-* Include those libraries in the repo (this bloats the repo size.)
+* Include those libraries in the repo (this bloats the repo size).
-* Require developers to download those libraries manually (this creates extra work for developers.)
+* Require developers to download those libraries manually (this creates extra work for developers).

 <!-- @@author A0141780J -->